 When did you start your blog?
 January 1, 2010

 Where are you from?
 I grew up on the Central Coast of California.
 Now I live in Southern California with my husband, my sweet stepdaughter, our two pups Marley and Milo, our cat Muffin, three parrots and lots of koi fish… a small zoo.

 How did you become interested in food history?
 I’ve always loved history, a trait that my paternal grandparents passed down to me.
 My Grandpa Avey was a walking encyclopedia of historic knowledge.
 I caught the history bug at an early age, and I integrated it into every part of my life.
 I wrote historical stories as a kid and performed in Shakespearean plays as a teenager.
 I even dabbled in historical screenwriting.
 So when I started teaching myself how to cook, my first instinct was to find out the history behind the dishes I was cooking.

 Does somebody take your photographs for you?
-I get this question a lot, which I must admit is very flattering!
-I do all of my own photography; I do have a couple of photography contributors as well.
+I do most of my own photography; I do have a couple of photography contributors as well.
 I am not a trained photographer by any stretch of the imagination, but I do enjoy taking pictures.
 I have recently upgraded to a Canon 5D Mark II, which I use for the “beauty shots” of my finished recipes.
 For the step-by-step photos, I use a Canon G12 point and shoot.

 Can I use one of your photographs or blogs on my site and/or in my publication?
 All content (photographs, writing, and graphics) on this website is copyright protected, and cannot be used without my permission.
 If you would like to request permission, please contact me.

 What is your favorite part about cooking?
 My favorite part about cooking is nourishing others… and eating, of course!
 I love food.
 I always have.
 Case in point, check out this picture from my first birthday: